Every year, as a journalist, I work the holidays most people have off.

 So while last year’s acknowledgement of Juneteenth as a National Holiday is a just small step forward, it is, nevertheless, a step.

 June 19, 1865, the emancipation of enslaved Africans, African Americans and Black people in the United States of America, was quite literally a day of Jubilee.
 And no one should have a bigger appreciation for deliverance from bondage than the Body of Christ.

 Black, white or other….
 Why wouldn’t you want to celebrate?

 Romans 12:15 tells us that we, as Believers, are to not just mourn with those who mourn but also to rejoice with those who rejoice.
-So if last year, you found yourself weeping over the murders of George Floyd and Ahmaud Arbery, but this year find yourself taking an “us vs. them” position regarding the newest federal holiday, I’d urge you to reconsider.
+So if a few years ago, you found yourself weeping over the murders of George Floyd and Ahmaud Arbery, but this year find yourself taking an “us vs. them” position regarding the federal holiday, I’d urge you to reconsider.
 Anyone who claims to love the Jesus of the Bible should be able to identify with the feeling of freedom and the joy of acceptance.